Deep learning vs. machine learning in Azure Machine Learning

 Feedforward neural network

-The feedforward neural network is the most basic type of artificial neural network.
+The feedforward neural network is the most simple type of artificial neural network.
 In a feedforward network, information moves in only one direction from input layer to output layer.
 Feedforward neural networks transform an input by putting it through a series of hidden layers.
 Every layer is made up of a set of neurons, and each layer is fully connected to all neurons in the layer before.
 The last fully connected layer (the output layer) represents the generated predictions.

 Recurrent neural network